cloudiator/colosseum/documentation/api/entities/Location.md

-# CloudLocation Actions
+﻿# Location Actions
 ***

 ##Description

-The CloudLocation entity represents a specific location which is associated with a cloud and a location.
+The location entity represents a specific location which is associated with a cloud and a location.

 ***
-## GET /api/cloudLocation
+## GET /api/location

 ###Description

-Returns a list of CloudLocations entities supported by the system.
+Returns a list of locations entities supported by the system.

 ###Request Parameters
 None

 ###Response

-A list of all CloudLocation entities stored in the database.
+A list of all location entities stored in the database.

 ###Response Example